Meet Bill Bailey – Strictly Come Dancing contestant and stand-up comedian

 The Strictly Come Dancing live shows continue, with this year’s celebs returning to the dance floor for another night of dancing.

-And one celeb who certainly came back bigger and better was comedian Bill Bailey.
+And one contestant who certainly came back bigger and better in week two was comedian Bill Bailey.

 The 55-year-old performed a Quickstep to Talk To The Animals by Bobby Darin, along with his dance partner Oti Mabuse.